diku-dk/hpps-e2024-pub/week1/README.md

 ```

 There are ways to automate parts of this, but we recommend being
 explicit until you get a firm grasp on what `make` does.
+The
+`Makefile`s given to you in HPPS will generally be quite simple.
+Understanding the subtle intricacies of `make` is not part of the
+course learning goals.

 In the following, we colloquially use "print" as slang for writing to
 standard output.